da99/www_app/README.md

   into re-usable components by complexing the problem and comparing it to similar and different problems.

+  4. DSLs/POLs, even if they are a subset of a prog. lang., are stil their own culture/env./prog. lang.
+Just like with anything else, people do not want to learn something new unless they see LOTS of other people/companies using it, or if it is being talked about a lot (eg XML, Java, etc.).

 I originally wanted this to be an abstraction layer over HTML, JS, CSS.
 However, during the development of "www\_applet", I realized I could do that w/ just Ruby